croian/mouseless/mouseless_documentation.md

 - To **import/load** a config file, choose `Load config` from the mouseless menu
 - To **export** a config file, choose `Export config` from the mouseless menu

-- To **manually manage config files**, you can choose `Open config folder` from the mouseless menu, and edit/duplicate/delete files at will.
+- To **manually manage config files**, you can choose `Open config folder` from the mouseless menu, and edit/duplicate/delete files at will.  `config.yaml` is the one loaded at app startup.
   - **NOTE:** if the `config.yaml` file is removed, or modified in such a way that it has invalid syntax or values, the default config values will be used the next time the app is started.

 ### Behavior options